yast/yast-storage-ng/doc/boot-requirements.md

 				- **requires the /boot/efi partition to have id ESP (according to the EFI standard)**
 		- and the first partition contains no boot code or EFI files
 			- **requires only a new /boot/efi partition**
+			- **requires /boot/efi to be the first partition of the device**
-			- **requires /boot/efi to be at the start of an MBR partition table, bumping any existing table if needed**
+			- **requires /boot/efi to be in a MBR partition table, bumping any existing table if needed**
 			- **requires the /boot/efi partition to have id DOS32 (bootcode will be installed there)**
 		- and there are no partitions in the boot disk
 			- **requires only a new /boot/efi partition**
+			- **requires /boot/efi to be the first partition of the device**
-			- **requires /boot/efi to be at the start of an MBR partition table, bumping any existing table if needed**
+			- **requires /boot/efi to be in a MBR partition table, bumping any existing table if needed**
 			- **requires the /boot/efi partition to have id DOS32 (bootcode will be installed there)**
 	- and the first partition in the boot disk is a standard EFI with id ESP
 		- **requires only a new /boot/efi partition**
+		- **requires /boot/efi to be the first partition of the device**
-		- **requires /boot/efi to be at the start of an MBR partition table, bumping any existing table if needed**
+		- **requires /boot/efi to be in a MBR partition table, bumping any existing table if needed**
 		- **requires the /boot/efi partition to have id DOS32 (bootcode will be installed there)**
 - if the target boot disk initially contains a GPT partition table
 	- even if the first partition has id DOS32 and a FAT filesystem with an EFI system
 		- **requires only a new /boot/efi partition**
+		- **requires /boot/efi to be the first partition of the device**
-		- **requires /boot/efi to be at the start of an MBR partition table, bumping any existing table if needed**
+		- **requires /boot/efi to be in a MBR partition table, bumping any existing table if needed**
 		- **requires the /boot/efi partition to have id DOS32 (bootcode will be installed there)**
 	- if there are no partitions in the boot disk
 		- **requires only a new /boot/efi partition**
+		- **requires /boot/efi to be the first partition of the device**
-		- **requires /boot/efi to be at the start of an MBR partition table, bumping any existing table if needed**
+		- **requires /boot/efi to be in a MBR partition table, bumping any existing table if needed**
 		- **requires the /boot/efi partition to have id DOS32 (bootcode will be installed there)**
 - if the target boot disk contains no partition table initially
 	- **requires only a new /boot/efi partition**
+	- **requires /boot/efi to be the first partition of the device**
-	- **requires /boot/efi to be at the start of an MBR partition table, bumping any existing table if needed**
+	- **requires /boot/efi to be in a MBR partition table, bumping any existing table if needed**
 	- **requires the /boot/efi partition to have id DOS32 (bootcode will be installed there)**
 - when proposing a new EFI partition
 	- **requires /boot/efi to be on the boot disk**
 	- **requires /boot/efi to be a non-encrypted vfat partition**
 	- **requires /boot/efi to be close enough to the beginning of disk**
 	- when aiming for the recommended size
+		- **does not enforce FAT32 or 16 for /boot/efi (FAT size will be decided by mkfs.vfat)**
-		- **requires /boot/efi to be exactly 256 MiB large (always FAT32 min size)**
+		- **requires /boot/efi to be exactly 128 MiB large**
 	- when aiming for the minimal size
+		- **does not enforce FAT32 or 16 for /boot/efi (FAT size will be decided by mkfs.vfat)**
-		- **requires /boot/efi to be exactly 256 MiB large (always FAT32 min size)**
+		- **requires /boot/efi to be exactly 128 MiB large**

 ## needed partitions in a S/390 system
 - trying to install in a FBA DASD disk